-Anyone living with atopic dermatitis is all too familiar with the concept of a trigger.
-Triggers can take many forms, and can come up at any time to begin or exacerbate an AD flare.
+Anyone living with atopic dermatitis (eczema) is all too familiar with the concept of a trigger.
+Triggers can take many forms, and can come up at any time to begin or exacerbate a flare.
 We recently polled our community members to see what kinds of triggers they have.
 Specifically, we asked what trigger, or triggers, are the most difficult to manage.
 The responses we received were incredible!
 So many of our members shared such great insight, that we wanted to highlight some of their responses below.

 One of the most commonly received responses on what triggers are the hardest to manage was stress.
 So many of our community members said they struggle the most with managing stress and the accompanying feelings that come along with it, including nervousness.
-Stress is difficult to handle for anyone, let alone someone struggling with a chronic condition like AD.
+Stress is difficult to handle for anyone, let alone someone struggling with a chronic condition like atopic dermatitis.

-“When you’re stressed out”
+- “When you’re stressed out”

-“Being stressed and nervous”
+- “Being stressed and nervous”

 Exercise is a great way to reduce stress, however, some of our community members reported exercise being a trigger for them.
 For many, this doesn’t refer to the act of exercising itself, but rather, the sweat produced after working out.

-“Exercise.
+- “Exercise.
 Unless I shower directly after a sweat-filled working, which isn’t always realistic, eczema is right there to make me uncomfortably itchy and red.”

-“I’m starting to wonder if tomatoes and tomato products are giving me flare-ups.
+- “I’m starting to wonder if tomatoes and tomato products are giving me flare-ups.
 I love me some salsa, and rotel tomatoes, but I cut back on them and am somewhat better.
 But I’ve also been on treatments for over a month now and new medications.”

-“Coffee or soda…dehydrates me!”
+- “Coffee or soda…dehydrates me!”

-“All shellfish and spicy and hot food”
+- “All shellfish and spicy and hot food”

 Extreme temperatures and changes